CxAPI-Security/sanity-scan/README.md

 ## master-remove-pii branch

-In this branch we remove from the User object parameters: swagger file - remove `email` parameter from User entity code - remove `firstName` parameter from user entiry API example that will be effected: /user/create/password
+In this branch we remove from the User object parameters:
+- swagger file - removed `email` parameter from User entity
+- code - removed `firstName` parameter from user entiry
+- API example that will be effected: `/user/create/password`